 Overview | Host Information

 | Self-Hosted Internship

-A Ross MBA intern gives a start-up company the extra
+A Ross intern gives a start-up company the extra

 resources that will help it establish operations, strategize

 for growth, and secure funding.
 Over the summer, interns